Overview and Description

 - NCS: Loss of NCS waveforms below the lesion once distal axon degeneration (Wallerian degeneration) is complete.

-- EMG: Diffuse positive sharp waves and fibrillation potentials will appear in about 3 weeks in affected muscles, with no observable MUAPs.
+- EMG: Diffuse positive sharp waves and fibrillation potentials will appear in about three weeks in affected muscles, with no observable MUAPs.
 The amplitudes of the spontaneous potentials will diminish over time as the denervated muscle fibers atrophy.
 As in axonotmesis, if there is any re-innervation by collaterals, EMG may reveal polyphasic MUAPs and/or satellite potentials, while the slower axonal re-growth will eventually result in larger amplitude, longer duration potentials.

 - Extensive axonotmesis cannot be differentiated initially from neurotmesis by either clinical or electrodiagnostic examination.